-The cool thing here is that with a good pair of polarized sunglasses, you’ll easily see the deep dark holes where a bass could be hiding in…
+The cool thing here is that with a good pair of polarized sunglasses, you’ll easily see the deep dark holes where bass could be hiding in…

-Take your favorite jig and give it a little flip in the there, allow it to fall straight down into the hole.
-Once it hits bottom give it a little shake or two.
+Take your favorite jig and give it a little flip in there, allow it to fall straight down into the hole.
+Once it hits bottom to give it a little shake or two.
 Many times the bass that are hanging out in there will take notice and crush it!

 How do I fish grass when it's windy?

 Wind can either be your friend or foe depending on if you use it to your advantage.

 Windy conditions will actually push the bait into a certain area.
 That will attract bass who are looking for an easy meal.
 Give mother nature a high-five because she just made your life a heck of a lot easier, you won’t have to go as far to search for those mouthy predators.